Jet schemes of singular surfaces of types $D_4^0$ and $D_4^1$ in characteristic $2$: Jet schemes of a singular surface of type

 In this section, we deal with a singular surface of type $D_4^0$.
 First, we find the irreducible decomposition of the singular fiber.
 This can be done by the method of Mourtada \cite{M2}.
 Next, we determine the inclusion relations among intersections of irreducible components of the singular fiber.

-First of all, we give the irreducible decomposition of the singular fiber of a singular surface of type $D_4^0$.
-In this case, the arguments are almost the same as in characteristic $0$. \begin{Rem} In positive characteristic more than $2$, a singular surface of type $D_4$ is defined by $h = x^2 - y^2z+z^3$ in $\mathbb{A}^3$.
+For the determination of the irreducible decomposition in the $D_4^0$ case, the arguments are almost the same as in characteristic $0$. \begin{Rem} In positive characteristic not equal to $2$, a singular surface of type $D_4$ is defined by $h = x^2 - y^2z+z^3$ in $\mathbb{A}^3$.
 We consider the transformation

 Then the polynomial $f = x^2+y^2z+yz^2$ is mapped to $h$. \end{Rem}

 Let $S = \mathbf{V}(f) \subseteq \mathbb{A}^3$ be a singular surface of type $D_4^0$ over an algebraically closed field $k$ of characteristic $2$, $S_m$ the $m$-th jet scheme of $S$, $S_m^0$ the singular fiber of $S_m$ and $R_m = k[x_0,...,x_m,y_0,...,y_m,z_0,...,z_m]$.
 Moreover, we set